richardgourley/django-relationships-explained-in-postgresql/5-manytomany.md

 ### SUMMARY:
 In this scenario, teachers can teach many different subjects.
 Subjects can be taught by many different teachers.

-- A many to many relationship is usually defined by a bridge table.
+- A MANY to MANY relationship is usually defined by a bridge table.
-- You still need to specify Foreign Keys and decide to add ON DELETE CASCADE or ON DELETE SET NULL to your bridge table constraints.
+- You still need to specify Foreign Keys and decide to add ON DELETE CASCADE or ON DELETE SET NULL to your bridge table constraints depending on the use case.
 - Django takes care of database creation when we use a 'ManyToMany' field.